Cultural Expressions of Puerto Rico

 – Visit to Estudio de Arte Samuel Lind, a renowned art gallery and studio located in Loíza, dedicated to showcasing the vibrant Afro-Puerto Rican culture through various art forms.
 This experience will provide insight into contemporary artistic expressions while fostering discussions about identity and community through various artistic lenses.

-Throughout the weekend, we’ll also engage in meaningful conversations about the social issues facing Puerto Rico today, including questions of identity, sustainability, and self-governance.
+Throughout the weekend class, we’ll also engage in meaningful conversations about the social issues facing Puerto Rico today, including questions of identity, sustainability, and self-governance.
 This dialogue will enable students to contextualize their learning within a broader global framework and appreciate the complexities of Puerto Rican life.

 Students will reflect on their experiences and engage in a cultural exchange, sharing what they’ve learned and how it resonates with their own backgrounds.
 Each student will leave not only with new knowledge and memories but also with a deeper appreciation for Puerto Rico’s rich culture.